MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

     // your UI probably should not allow people to invoke actions from
     // features that are not enabled.
 An exception is the case of permissions and purchases
     // where you want to let the user choose the action but then show them UI explaining
-    // what they have to do to be able to use it. log.error("Attempt to use feature that is not enabled") }
+    // what they have to do to be able to use it.Ì log.error("Attempt to use feature that is not enabled") }
 ```